SamJamesKennedy/PerceptronDSpresentation/README.md

 # PerceptronDSpresentation
-Code an extra material from the DS learning perceptron presentation
+Code and extra material from the DS learning perceptron presentation